Skip to contents

 When applying the model to real data, experimenting with these MCMC settings may make it possible to achieve improved model convergence and/or faster model fitting times.
 See the Stan User’s Guide for an introduction to No-U-Turn sampler convergence diagnostics and configuration parameters.

-We also pass our preprocessed datasets (ww_data_to_fit and hosp_data_preprocessed), specify our model using get_model_spec(), set the MCMC settings using get_mcmc_options(), and pass in our pre-compiled model(model) to wwinference() where they are combined and used to fit the model.
+We also pass our preprocessed datasets (ww_data_to_fit and hosp_data_preprocessed), specify our model using get_model_spec(), set the MCMC settings by passing a list of arguments to fit_opts that will be passed to the cmdstanr::sample() function, and pass in our pre-compiled model(model) to wwinference() where they are combined and used to fit the model.

 Code